prof-rossetti/nyu-info-2335-201905/units/unit-0.md

 ## GitHub Desktop

 Unless you already have a Git client of choice, please install the [GitHub Desktop software](https://desktop.github.com/) and login with your GitHub account credentials.
 We'll use this software to upload our Python projects to the GitHub platform.
+See the professor's [GitHub Desktop configuration reference](/notes/devtools/github-desktop.md#configuration) for more details.

 ## Git